Battle of Grunwald: Battle continues: Polish–Teutonic fight

 While the Lithuanians were retreating, heavy fighting broke out between Polish and Teutonic forces.
 Commanded by Grand Komtur Kuno von Lichtenstein, the Teutonic forces concentrated on the Polish right flank.
 Six of von Walenrode's banners did not pursue the retreating Lithuanians, instead joining the attack on the right flank.
 A particularly valuable target was the royal banner of Kraków.
-It seemed that the order were gaining the upper hand, and at one point the royal standard-bearer, Marcin of Wrocimowice, lost the Kraków banner.
+It seemed that the order was gaining the upper hand, and at one point the royal standard-bearer, Marcin of Wrocimowice, lost the Kraków banner.
 However, it was soon recaptured and fighting continued.
-Władysław II Jagiełło deployed his reserves—the second line of his army.
+Władysław II Jagiełło deployed his reserves — the second line of his army.
 Grand Master Ulrich von Jungingen then personally led 16 banners, almost a third of the original Teutonic strength, to the right Polish flank, and Władysław II Jagiełło deployed his last reserves, the third line of his army.
 The melee reached the Polish command and one knight, identified as Lupold or Diepold of Kökeritz, charged directly against King Władysław II Jagiełło.
 Władysław's secretary, Zbigniew Oleśnicki, saved the king's life, gaining royal favor and becoming one of the most influential people in Poland.